What is the Ohio State Academy?

 - Ability and desire to contribute to a diverse campus community

 - High school performance was adversely affected by physical, mental or learning environment factors

-The application and additional details for the Ohio State Academy can be found on the Academy website.
+The Academy Program application and additional details can be found on the Academy website.

 To be considered for admission to the Academy Program, students must submit the following materials by the deadline (see "Application Deadlines" below):

 - Completed online application

 - Completed High School Information Form, signed by the high school counselor or principal